accountrev/windowshop-valorant/README.md

 # Installation
 1. Download the latest release from the Releases tab.
 2. Extract and launch Windowshop.exe.
-You may need to also get passed the Windows Defender SmartScreen and install .NET 8 when prompted.
+4. You may need to also get passed the Windows Defender SmartScreen (More info > Run anyway) and install .NET 8 when prompted.
-3. Log in using your Riot Games account.
+5. Log in using your Riot Games account.
-4. Done.
+6. Done.

 # Licenses